satinder147/DeepWay/README.md

 ![imag0397](https://user-images.githubusercontent.com/24778913/41227853-ec3f52fa-6d93-11e8-9760-6dcbd931fd4f.jpg)

 ## Other Features

-#
+# Detection of stop signs.
-#<br>Detection of stop signs.</br> This is done using opencv.
+This is done using opencv.
 I load in a pretrained stop sign haar cascade and then identify the location of the stop sign so that the device can steer the blind person.

-#
-#<br>Person and Vehicle Detection</br>
+# Person and Vehicle Detection
 This is achieved by using the yolo algorithm.I did not implement this, I am just using the object detected by yolo to make the person aware of his surrounding.

 ## Requirements